Lykkedk/cdsp-samplerate-control/README.md

         └── template
             └── config_template.yml
 ```
-Along with some other dependicies, the camilladsp.tcz is also loaded and installed in /usr/local/bin.
+Along with some other dependicies, the camilladsp.tcz is also loaded and installed in /usr/local/bin.\
 When done, move on and edit the asound.conf file...

 I have simplified the asound.conf file, in the .tcz file.
+The original one that Seashell supplied along with the plugin, can be seen on his Github (see link at top of this howto).
 ```
 #    --- sound_out is the real hardware card ---
 pcm.sound_out {